Commonwealth Bank of Australia hit with insurance class action

-June 10 (Reuters) - A class action suit was filed against top lender Commonwealth Bank of Australia on Wednesday over the sale of credit card and personal loan insurance.
+(Reuters) - A class action suit was filed against top lender Commonwealth Bank of Australia (CBA.AX) on Wednesday over the sale of credit card and personal loan insurance.

-The lawsuit filed by law firm Slater and Gordon against Australia’s largest bank claims that customers are being charged for worthless products.
+The lawsuit filed by law firm Slater and Gordon against Australia’s largest bank claims that customers were charged for worthless products.

 The class action follows similar lawsuits against Australia’s three other big banks as the financial sector continues to face scrutiny in the aftermath of a damaging public inquiry into the widespread misconduct in the sector.